rust-lang/rustc-dev-guide/src/hir-typeck/eager-inference.md

 When we successfully find a coercion, we need to eagerly perform type inference/checking on it as future inference will require or benefit from this information to be known ahead of time.

+?
+TODO: Coercions are found by eager inference, this is the other way round to what is currently written.

+### Trait Solving

+Trait solving happens in a

 ### Method calls, Fields, and Indexes.

+?
+This bucket of stuff should be changed.

 These are areas which technically take expectations, but in practice use them for diagnostics only.